torik42/YaLafi/README.md

 ### Application of plug-in ALE

 **Remark.**
-This is experimental and not yet fully tested.
+This interface is work in progress.
-Any input is appreciated.
+Any suggestions are appreciated.

 With [\[ALE\]](https://github.com/dense-analysis/ale),
 the proofreader ('linter') by default is invoked as background task,